andrewjleung/billboard-to-spotify/README.md

 - `billboard_tracks.json` : track titles and artists fetched from Billboard
 - `track_ids.json` : track Spotify IDs fetched from the Spotify API search endpoint
 - `tracks.csv` : the final dataset with popularity and audio features metadata for each song

+## Data Analysis

+A notebook containing all group data analysis is included within `tracks-analysis.ipynb`.